ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 This command actually executed 3 operations:
 - Deployed a Proxy Admin contract and assigned the deployer's address as the owner
-- Deployed the `Storage` contract and set the `storeValue` to 42
+- Deployed the `Storage` contract and set the `number` to 42
 - Deployed a Transparent upgradeable proxy and added the `Storage` contract's address as its `implementation`

 Notice the line _Storage deployed to:_ in our deployment output includes the address `0x5dda6Fa725248D95d2086F4fcEb6bA6bdfEbc45b`

-This is our Proxy address which matches our proxy address in `.openzeppelin`, a session file that includes all relevant proxy contract information.
+This is our proxy address which you can also find in `.openzeppelin`, a session file that includes all of the project's proxy contract information.

 Example:
 ```json